Monday, August 22, 2011

 Döner, a German Food

 Today I read an article in the Badische Zeitung about Döner in Seattle sold at a stand called The Berliner.
-As such, the Turkish dish of (preferable) lamb meat cooked on a vertical spit and sliced off got a German flavor.
-The entire Turkish name for this delicious food is döner kebap, i.e., rotating roast.
+As such, the Turkish dish of (preferably) lamb meat cooked on a vertical spit and sliced off got a German flavor.
+The Turkish name for this delicious food is döner kebap, i.e., "rotating roast."
 A döner must not be confused with gyros, which is widely known in the States.

-Slicing meat off a döner kebap's grilled surface (Photo taken from Wikipedia)
+Slicing meat off a döner kebab's grilled surface (Photo taken from Wikipedia)

 Let me know when the first döner stand opens in Madison.